junxit/us-congress-bills-112/bill.md

 ## § 5.
 Authorization of appropriations

-- **(a)** *Authorization of appropriations for construction* There is authorized to be appropriated to the Secretary of Veterans Affairs for fiscal year 2012 or the year in which funds are appropriated for the Construction, Major Projects account $87,300,000 for the projects authorized in section 2.
+- **(a)** *Authorization of appropriations for construction* There is authorized to be appropriated to the Secretary of Veterans Affairs for fiscal year 2012 or the year in which funds are appropriated for the Construction, Major Projects, account $87,300,000 for the projects authorized in section 2.
-- **(b)** *Modification of authorization for certain major medical facility construction projects previously authorized* There is authorized to be appropriated to the Secretary of Veterans Affairs for fiscal year 2012 or the year in which funds are appropriated for the Construction, Major Projects account $850,070,000 for the projects authorized in section 3.
+- **(b)** *Modification of authorization for certain major medical facility construction projects previously authorized* There is authorized to be appropriated to the Secretary of Veterans Affairs for fiscal year 2012 or the year in which funds are appropriated for the Construction, Major Projects, account $850,070,000 for the projects authorized in section 3.
 - **(c)** *Authorization of appropriations for medical facility leases* There is authorized to be appropriated to the Secretary of Veterans Affairs for fiscal year 2012 or the year in which funds are appropriated for the Medical Facilities account $49,292,000 for the leases authorized in section 4.
 - **(d)** *Limitation* The projects authorized in sections 2, 3, and 4 may only be carried out using—
   - **(1)** funds appropriated for fiscal year 2012 pursuant to the authorization of appropriations in subsection (a) of this section;